CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 Each product or scope will have a **CONFIGURE** and/or **MONITOR** folder, to indicate the types of endpoints that are available and the permissions likely required.

-**Endpoint Types**
+The services will be grouped into categories.
+This will provide clarity on the types of operations available and the likely permissions required.
+This should also provide a focused set of resources when building read-only dashboards (**MONITOR**), or automation scripts (**CONFIGURE**).

+**Category**

 - appliance
     - CONFIGURE
         - firewall
     - MONITOR
         - performance

 ### Resource Path changes